 Rehabilitation is not just a professional calling for us, it’s also deeply personal.

-In addition to pioneering a new treatment model, multi-disciplinary teams and innovative programs, we are tireless advocates for brain injury treatment and research.
+In addition to pioneering a new treatment model for brain injuries, creating multi-disciplinary teams and innovative programs, we are tireless advocates for brain injury treatment and research.
 This experience and activism for our patients makes Pate an ideal place for recovery.

 Unique Treatment Model